-IP-layer solutions need to avoid sending packets concurrently over multiple paths; TCP behaves rather poorly in such circumstances.
-For this reason it is necessary to choose a particular pair of addresses as the current address pair which is used until problems occur, at least for the same session.
+For these reasons it is necessary to choose a particular pair of addresses as the current address pair which is used until problems occur, at least for the same session.

 A current address pair need not be operational at all times.
 If there is no traffic to send, we may not know if the primary address pair is operational.
 Nevertheless, it makes sense to assume that the address pair that worked in some time ago continues to work for new communications as well.